On the fixed points of the Ruelle operator: Mean ergodicity in holomorphic dynamics

 Later on, we will discuss the relation between the topologies on $Hol(R)$ induced by $L_1$ norms over the Fatou and the Julia set, respectively.

 Next we give some conditions under which the Ruelle operator does not have a fixed point.
-We call an integrable function $f$ \fd{regular} if $\bar{\partial}f$, in sense of distributions, is a finite complex valued measure.
-Examples of non regular functions are given by characteristic functions of certain measurable sets.

-\begin{theorem} Let $R$ be a rational map.
+We call an integrable function $f$ \textit{regular} if the derivative $\overline{\partial}f$, taken in the sense of distributions, is a finite complex valued measure.
+Examples of non-regular functions are given by characteristic functions of suitable compact sets.
+See the remark after the proof of the following theorem. \begin{theorem} Let $R$ be a rational map.
 Assume that the postcritical set $P_R$ is such that either